tech256/r2d8/README.md

 2^8 `¯\_(ツ)_/¯`.
 The bot is based on [slackbots][slackbots].

 # Archived
 As of November 28th, 2022, Heroku has removed all free plans from their site.
 Due to this change it was decided that we would no longer use the r2d8 Slack bot.
 I, Tyler Hughes, have archived this repository.
-By doing this, the repository will remain here for future use if we decide to every bring it back.
+By doing this, the repository will remain here for future use if we decide to ever bring it back.

 # Contributors